unparalleled-js/docs-1/on-prem/agents.md

 date: 2019-09-05 12:00:00 Z
 ---

-# On-prem Agent
+# On-prem agent
 The Workato on-prem agent provides a secure way for Workato to selectively access customer-authorized on-prem apps, databases, and folders without having to open ports in the corporate firewall.

-Once the on-prem feature is enabled for your account, view the on-prem option in the **Tools** menu.
+Users can communication securely with Workato by installing the agent within the protected server.

+The on-prem agent is used to create connections that are used by recipes to perform requests.
+These on-prem connections can be connected to one or more agents in an [on-prem group](/on-prem/groups.md).

+> **Adding multiple on-prem agents to a single on-prem group allows you to achieve high availability with fault tolerance and load balancing capabilities.**

 ![On-prem menu option](/assets/images/on-prem/navigate-to-opa.gif)
 *On-prem menu option*